ə-ˈdap-tərs | Noun

 A term from the Sanskrit language in India to refer to Cannabis sativa.
-During the late 19th Century, ‘ganja’ made its vocabulary debut by way of Indian laborers in Jamaica, where it became a common among Jamaican fieldworkers.
+During the late 19th Century, “ganja” made its vocabulary debut by way of Indian laborers in Jamaica, where it became common among Jamaican fieldworkers.

 ˈgrēn-ˌhau̇s | Noun

 A structure made primarily of transparent material, often glass, in which cultivators grow plants.
-Greenhouse cannabis cultivation allows for the plants to grow in natural sunlight while being protected from external elements associated with outdoor grows.
+Growing weed in a greenhouse allows for the plants to grow in natural sunlight while being protected from external elements associated with outdoor grows.
 Greenhouse cultivation is also more environmentally friendly and minimizes the energy expenditure associated with indoor grows.

 ˈgrīn-dər | Noun

-A device users to break cannabis flowers into smaller pieces for joints, blunts, and bowls.
-Place the nug in between the teeth of the grinder, then twist the top and bottom of the grinder in opposite directions to break down the flower.
-Herb grinders may also include a kief catcher in the bottom chamber that gathers the knocked off kief from the nug in the grinding process.
+A device used for grinding weed that breaks cannabis flowers into smaller pieces for joints, blunts, and bowls.
+Place the nug in between the teeth of the weed grinder, then twist the top and bottom of the grinder in opposite directions to break down the flower.
+Herb grinders may include a kief catcher in the bottom chamber to gather the kief knocked off from the nug in the grinding process.

 ˈhär-vəst | Noun